tanuj-choudhary/crowdgenix/README.md

 - Transparency and Anti-Fraud  : We have seen, and continue to see a lot of crowdfunding scams happening around.
 There is no way to see where the funds are being used.
 We wanted to make the entire flow of funds transparent at every stage, so that there is no possibility of the money being misused.
 - Global contribution : With some of the platforms being country specific, it becomes hard for people from other countries to contribute to various campaigns.
 Using blockchain anyone in the world can contribute to the campaign.
 Transactions are quick and convenient.

-We were highly inspired by the CryptoRelief initiative ([www.cryptorelief.in](https://www.cryptorelief.in))  which raised ~1 billion dollars for Covid Relief in India from the entire global community, in a highly transparent manner.

 ## Detailed Report and PPT
 - A Detailed Report of the Project can be [found here]()
-- A Presentation on the Application can be [found here]()
+- A Presentation on the Application can be [found here](https://svvvindore-my.sharepoint.com/:p:/g/personal/18100btcsaii02869_svvvindore_onmicrosoft_com/EQQ2tyGLZhRDnQ6O8rmzpdcB6KgF6Cgo4OvBld030CHk9g?rtime=5HTFtLuo2Ug)

 ## Screenshots
 #### Home Page :